 European Life After Stroke Forum Scientific Committee

-The committee is made up of a range of stroke survivors and academics/professionals who are active and advocates for the life after stroke agenda from across Europe.
-Collectively they have developed the series of webinars for 2021 and 2022.
+The committee is made up of a range of stroke survivors and academics/professionals who are active advocates for the life after stroke agenda from across Europe.
+Collectively, they have developed the programmes for all of our European Life After Stroke Forum events.

 Fiona Jones MBE is Professor of Rehabilitation Research at St George's University of London and Kingston University.
 She specialises in physiotherapy, neurorehabilitation and self-management research and has led studies to evaluate self-management approaches within stroke teams in London.
 She is interested in professional attitudes and skills that influence inclusive approaches to self-management support and sustainability within acute and community rehabilitation settings.

 Fiona is leading a study funded by the UK National Institute of Health Research to evaluate the use of Experience–Based Co-Design to explore ways to increase therapeutic activity in stroke units.